City and Islington College

-City and Islington College (CANDI) is a further education college in the London Borough of Islington, England, established in 1993.
-The college has four major centres throughout the borough, including a dedicated sixth form centre.
-It is part of Capital City College Group, alongside Westminster Kingsway College and The College of Haringey, Enfield and North East London, which altogether have 25,000 students in 2020.
+City and Islington College (CANDI) has now been rebranded to Capital City College Group and provides further, adult and higher education full-time and part-time courses, including vocational technical courses, A Levels, T Levels and professional and academic courses at different levels.

 History

 The college was formed in 1993 through a merger of the City and East London College, North London College, Islington Adult Education Service and Islington Sixth Form College, which operated over 13 sites across Islington, Hackney and Tower Hamlets.

 In 2005 the college completed a £64 million building programme, which was the biggest investment in accommodation in the history of further education in the United Kingdom.
 Alongside the development of the new buildings, the management of teaching and learning was reorganised, and the five centres emerged.

 On 1 August 2016, City and Islington College merged with Westminster Kingsway College to form the WKCIC Group, trading as Capital City College Group(CCCG).
 On 1 November 2017, the College of Haringey, Enfield and North East London joined CCCG, making the group the largest further education and training provider in London and one of the largest in the UK.